cendrars59/OPC-DA-P5/README.md

 ```

-## 2.2 Third part softwares
+## 2.2 Third part software

 ### 2.2.1 Python version
-The solution has been developped from 3.7.5 Python version -> see [Release note](https://www.python.org/downloads/release/python-375/)
+The solution has been developed from 3.7.5 Python version -> see [Release note](https://www.python.org/downloads/release/python-375/)

 ### 2.2.2 MySQL Python connector
 In order to access to database from installation.
 You have to set up the Python MySQL connector 8.0.18.
 Please find the link to download [here](https://dev.mysql.com/downloads/connector/python/)